-The following is the text of the current charter for Candente Gold's Audit Committee:
+Following is text of the current charter for Candente Gold's Audit Committee:

 "I. MANDATE

 The Audit Committee is elected by the Board of Directors to assist the Board in fulfilling its oversight responsibilities.
 The Audit Committee's primary duties and responsibilities are to: